mcazan/8-week-SQL-challenge/Case study 3 - Foodie-Fi/B. Data Analysis Questions.md

 from ranked r
 where plan_ranked = 2 and plan_id = 4
 ;

-# Answer:
+### Answer:
-# churned_after_trial    percentage_churned_after_trial
-# 			92						 9

-#What is the number and percentage of customer plans after their initial free trial?
-with next_plan as (select customer_id,
+*What is the number and percentage of customer plans after their initial free trial? with next_plan as (select customer_id,
 							plan_id,
 							lead(plan_id) over(partition by customer_id order by plan_id) as next_plan_id